-· Default: process
+· Default: True

-9.12.71 nrunner.status\server\buffer\size
+9.12.74 nrunner.status server buffer size

 Buffer size that status server uses.
-This should generally not be a concern to most users, but it can be tunned in case a runner generates very large status messages, which is common if a test generates a lot of output.
+This should generally not be a concern to most users, but it can be tuned in case a runner generates very large status messages, which is common if a test generates a lot of output.
 Default is 33554432 (32MiB)